2026 Tested Ways to Rip Blu-ray to ISO on Mac & Windows: 1:1 Backup & Decryption

 To choose the titles and chapters you want to keep, click Choose Other Titles and Chapter drop-down box.
 In Main Movie mode, the longest title is automatically selected.

 To select the audio tracks and subtitles, open Audio Track and Subtitle drop-down boxes.
-If you want to import external subtitle files, open the Subtitle menu, click Add External Subtitles, and upload your .srt files as the instructions.
+If you want to import external subtitle files, open the Subtitle menu, click Add External Subtitles, and upload your .SRT files as the instructions.

 To fine-tune the Blu-ray to ISO conversion, open Advanced Settings, then customize the volume label, choose the output disc type and resolution (to control the final file size), and decide whether to remove HD audio, etc. Then, click OK to confirm.